prashanthi3105/techraiders/README.md

 ⸻

+Got it!
+Here’s a well-structured email for your Wells Fargo HR team:

+⸻

+Subject: Request for Authorization to Proceed with Unclaimed Property Claim

+Dear [HR Team/Specific HR Contact],

+I hope you are doing well.
+I am reaching out regarding an issue with unclaimed RSR shares that I originally received in March 2018 while at Wells Fargo.
+Due to inactivity, these shares were transferred to the unclaimed property division of the State of Delaware.

+To recover these shares, I have already submitted a claim request through [MissingMoney.com].
+However, in order to proceed further, the unclaimed property team requires an authorization email from my registered Wells Fargo email address to confirm my identity.
+Since my authorized email is associated with Wells Fargo, I am requesting your assistance in facilitating this process.

+Could you please advise on how I can proceed with sending the required authorization?
+Additionally, if there is a defined process for retrieving unclaimed property in such cases, I would appreciate any guidance or documentation you can provide.

+Your support in this matter would be greatly appreciated.
+Please let me know the next steps or if any additional information is required.

+Looking forward to your response.

+Best regards,
+Prashanthi [Your Last Name]
+[Your Contact Information]

+⸻

+This email clearly explains the situation to HR and asks for their guidance.
+Let me know if you need any tweaks!

 This email is clear, professional, and ensures that they understand your request while also asking for guidance on the process.
 Let me know if you need any modifications!